TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Provision New Microcontroller/README.md

     <img src="images/b1_install.png" width="70%" height="70%" />

-    > If you just see a spinning wheel for a *prolonged time*, you may have to hold the *boot* button and press the *reset* button on the microcontroller again, then wait a few seconds.
+    > If you just see a spinning wheel for a *prolonged time*, try keeping the *boot* button on the microcontroller pressed until the *firmware upload* starts.

 7. Once the installation is complete, you are greeted with a success message.
 Click *CLOSE*.